Golf in Scotland

 Golf in Scotland was first recorded in the Scottish late Middle Ages, and the modern game of golf was first developed and established in the country.
 The game plays a key role in the national sporting consciousness.

 The Royal and Ancient Golf Club of St Andrews, known as the R&A, was the world governing body for the game (except in the United States and Mexico).
 The R&A, a separate organisation from the club, was created in 2004 as the governing body.
 The Scottish Ladies' Golfing Association was founded in 1904 and the Scottish Golf Union (SGU) in 1920.
 They merged in 2015 into a new organization, Scottish Golf.

 To many golfers, the Old Course at St Andrews, an ancient links course dating to before 1574, is considered to be a site of pilgrimage.
 There are many other famous golf courses in Scotland, including Carnoustie, Gleneagles, Muirfield, Kingsbarns, Turnberry and Royal Troon.
 The world's first Open Championship was held at Prestwick in 1860, and Scots golfers have the most victories at the Open at 42 wins, one ahead of the United States.

 Although golf is often seen as an elitist sport elsewhere in the world, in the land of its birth it enjoys widespread appeal across the social spectrum, in line with the country's egalitarian tradition.
-For example, the Old Course at St Andrews is a charitable trust and Musselburgh Links is public courses.
+For example, the Old Course at St Andrews is a charitable trust and Musselburgh Links are public courses.
 Council-owned courses, with low fees and easy access, are common throughout the country wherever demography and geography allow.
 Therefore, golf courses, whether public or private, are far more common in the Lowlands than in the Highlands and Islands, where shinty (a game which may share a common ancestry with golf) is often the traditional sport.

 Scotland is widely promoted as the "Home of Golf," and along with whisky and the long list of Scottish inventions and discoveries, golf is widely seen as being a key national cultural icon throughout the world.
 It is frequently used to market the country to potential visitors, for example for the Homecoming year in 2009, and golf tourism accounted for approximately 2% of overall Scottish tourism spending in 2004.
 One page that explains the history of golf in Scotland starts off by stating that, "There has been much debate as to the origins of the game and, in some cases, how it was originally played.
 One thing is certain — the game of golf as we know it was born in Scotland".

 Scotland has 587 courses, the most courses per head of any country, with the majority being in Glasgow and Edinburgh.